-This Vegan Omurice recipe is an egg-free twist on the classic Japanese dish of a fried egg and fried rice.
+This vegan omurice recipe is an egg-free twist on the classic Japanese dish of fried egg and fried rice.
 Thanks to mung beans, you get the same texture and flavor but keep things totally vegan and gluten-free!

-Nothing about this dish is very vegan friendly.
-However, because I’ve been working on a Japanese omelette recipe, I figured I HAD to make omurice.
+Nothing about this dish is very vegan-friendly.
+However, because I’ve been working on a Japanese omelette recipe, I HAD to make omurice.
+And I’m so glad I did!
+It’s delicious and so fun to join in the fluffy omurice craze with a tasty veganized version!

-In addition to the vegan omelette, here’s what you need to make this diner favourite:
+In addition to the vegan omelet, here’s what you need to make this diner favourite omurice recipe:

 • White rice.
-For the best fried rice, use cooked, day-old rice.
+For the best-fried rice, use cooked, day-old short-grain rice.

 • Shallot, scallions, and garlic for a nice flavor base.

-• Carrots, snap peas and shiitake mushrooms are my fried rice veggies of choice.
+• Carrots, snap peas, and shiitake mushrooms are my fried rice vegetables of choice.
 You can certainly use a different kind of mushroom if you like.

 • Sesame oil for a nutty flavor.